VoiceAgentBench: Are Voice Assistants ready for agentic tasks?

-Among SpeechLMs, KimiAudio 7B achieves a high refusal rate of 51.25\% in English, but this drops sharply to 1.33\% in Hindi and 2.94\% on average across other Indic languages.
-Qwen2.5-Omni 7B shows a similar pattern, with 18.75\% in English, 6.67\% in Hindi, and 4.31\% on the Indic average, while Audio-Flamingo-3 performs worst in English at 7.50\%, though slightly better on Indic languages.
-In contrast, ASR-LLM such as Whisperv3-Gemma3 27B or Whisperv3-Qwen3 8B demonstrate substantial robustness, achieving up to 56.25\% in English, 37.33\% in Hindi, and 49.90\% on the Indic average.
-These results highlight that SpeechLMs struggle to maintain consistent safety behavior across languages, emphasizing the need for stronger grounding and instruction-following to reliably refuse unsafe or harmful requests.
+Among SpeechLMs, KimiAudio 7B attains a relatively high refusal rate on English (51.78\%) but drops sharply on Indic queries (2.67\%), with similar cross-lingual degradation for Qwen2.5-Omni 7B (19.72\% to 4.70\%).
+Audio-Flamingo-3 performs poorly overall, with low refusal rates on both English (7.45\%) and Indic (15.28\%).
+In contrast, ASR–LLM pipelines exhibit stronger and more consistent safety behavior: Whisperv3–Gemma3 27B and Whisperv3–Qwen3 8B achieve the highest English refusal rates (59.56\% and 55.97\%) while maintaining relatively higher Indic performance (38.20\% and 46.47\%), and Whisperv3–Llama3 70B attains the best Indic refusal rate (47.08\%).
+These results indicate that SpeechLMs struggle to maintain consistent refusal behavior across languages, highlighting the need for stronger multilingual safety supervision.